-Yes you can, I call this "preparation for coverup".
+Yes you can.
+We call this "preparation for coverup".
 The treatment is exactly the same, but it means you can get away with far fewer sessions.
-My standard guess is 6 sessions to prepare for coverup, but it does depend on the tattoo you have now and the design you want once it’s finished.
+Our standard guess is 6 sessions to prepare for coverup, but it does depend on the tattoo you have now and the design you want once it’s finished.
 Typically, the more removal you have the smaller and lighter your coverup tattoo can be.
-Please note.
-I remove tattoos but I'm not a tattooist.
-We have a number of studios in the Inverness area that we are happy to recommend based upon their artistry and quality of service
+Please note, we remove tattoos but we are not a tattooist.
+We have a number of tattoo studios in the Inverness area that we are happy to recommend based upon their artistry and quality of service

 Hydrate well on your day of treatment and make sure you haven't skipped any meals before coming for tattoo removal, particularly if you are having a large tattoo removed.

 Please wear loose clothing that allows easy access to your tattoo and will be comfortable against your skin after treatment